jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 # Shared Services

-This document describes the shared services that support the Azure Hybrid Landing Zone project.
-These services are deployed in the hub resource group within a single subscription and provide centralised capabilities used by both cloud and hybrid resources.
-The design focuses on essential services that enable governance, monitoring, and secure operations while keeping cost and complexity low.
+This document describes the shared platform services deployed in the Azure Hybrid Landing Zone.
+These services provide centralised security, monitoring, diagnostics, and secret management for both Azure‑native and Azure Arc–enabled resources.

+For related documentation, see:
+- `/docs/architecture/hub-and-spoke-network.md`
+- `/docs/security/security-overview.md`
+- `/docs/architecture/governance-and-policy.md`
+- `/docs/reference/naming-and-tagging-standards.md`

+---

 ## 1. Purpose of Shared Services

-Shared services provide foundational capabilities that are consumed across the environment.
-Their goals include:

-- Centralising monitoring and diagnostics
-- Providing secure secret and key management
-- Supporting governance and compliance
-- Reducing duplication across workloads
-- Enabling consistent operational practices
-- Enforcing secure-by-default access patterns through private endpoints and network isolation

-The shared services layer is intentionally minimal for this project but reflects common enterprise patterns.

-## 2. Log Analytics Workspace

-The Log Analytics workspace is an optional shared monitoring component for the environment.
-It receives logs and metrics from:

-- Hub and spoke network resources
-- Application services
-- Optional Azure Arc–enabled servers
-- Platform services such as Key Vault

-### Key Characteristics

-- Deployed once within the same subscription as hub and spoke resources (optional or future)
-- Acts as the central monitoring point for the environment
-- Supports Azure Monitor, alerts, and policy compliance
-- Configured with minimal retention to control cost
-- Receives diagnostic logs from NSGs, Key Vault, Storage, and application services when enabled

-The workspace enables unified visibility across cloud and hybrid assets when enabled.

-## 3. Azure Key Vault

-Azure Key Vault provides secure storage for secrets, certificates, and keys used by the environment.

-### Key Characteristics

-- Standard tier to minimise cost
-- Used for storing automation credentials where required
-- Supports integration with Terraform and GitHub Actions
-- Can be extended to support application secrets in future enhancements
-- Access restricted through private endpoints and firewall rules
-- Soft delete and purge protection enabled to prevent accidental or malicious deletion

-Key Vault ensures that sensitive information is managed securely and consistently.

-## 4. Diagnostic Settings

-Diagnostic settings are configured to forward logs and metrics from supported resources to the Log Analytics workspace.
-This is optional in the current phase and enabled only when a workspace is deployed.
-This includes:
+Shared services provide the foundational capabilities required across the environment, including:

+- Secure secret management
+- Centralised logging and diagnostics
+- Network visibility
+- Platform‑level storage
+- Administrative access support

+These services are deployed in the **hub network**, ensuring they are isolated from workloads while remaining accessible to authorised users and automation.

+---

+## 2. Key Vault

+Azure Key Vault is deployed as the central secret store for the environment.

+### Current configuration

+- **Private endpoint enabled**
+- **Private DNS zone linked** for private name resolution
+- **Public network access disabled**
+- **Soft delete and purge protection enabled**
+- **RBAC‑based access control**
+- **Managed identities supported** for workloads and automation

+Key Vault is used for:

+- Application secrets
+- Platform secrets
+- Terraform automation secrets (when required)
+- Certificates (future enhancement)

+---

+## 3. Storage Accounts

+Storage accounts are deployed for platform and workload use.

+### Current configuration

+- **Private endpoints enabled** where required
+- **Private DNS zone linked**
+- **TLS enforced**
+- **Public network access disabled**
+- **Identity‑based access supported**
+- **Standard redundancy** to minimise cost

+Storage accounts support:

+- Application data
+- Diagnostic logs (when enabled)
+- Platform artefacts
+- Future workload expansion

+---

+## 4. Log Analytics (Optional)

+A Log Analytics workspace is available but **not required** for the minimal deployment.

+### When deployed, it supports:

+- Diagnostic settings from supported Azure resources
+- NSG flow logs (v2)
+- Azure Arc monitoring
+- Activity Log export (optional)

+Log Analytics is intentionally optional to support low‑cost operation.

+---

+## 5. Diagnostic Settings (Optional)

+Diagnostic settings can be applied to supported resources when Log Analytics is enabled.

+### Supported diagnostic sources include:

+- Key Vault
+- Storage
 - Virtual networks
-- Subnets (where applicable)
-- Application services
-- Storage accounts
-- Key Vault
-- NSG flow logs (v2) for enhanced network visibility

-This ensures consistent monitoring and supports governance, troubleshooting, and compliance.

-## 5. Optional Shared Services

-The architecture allows for additional shared services to be added as the environment grows.
-These may include:

-- Azure Bastion for secure remote access
-- Azure Automation Account for runbooks and update management
-- Private DNS zones for centralised name resolution
-- Azure Firewall or third‑party network virtual appliances
-- Defender for Cloud for security posture management
-- Microsoft Sentinel or SIEM integration for advanced threat detection (future)

-These services are not deployed in the initial implementation to keep the environment lightweight and cost‑efficient.

-## 6. Integration with Hybrid Resources

-Hybrid resources onboarded through Azure Arc can consume shared services in the same way as cloud resources.
-This includes:

-- Forwarding logs to the Log Analytics workspace
-- Using Key Vault for secret retrieval (if configured)
-- Participating in policy‑driven monitoring and compliance
-- Inheriting the same security baselines and policy assignments as Azure-native resources

-This ensures hybrid assets follow the same operational model as Azure‑native resources.

-## 7. Extensibility

-The shared services layer is designed to scale as the project evolves.
+- Subnets
+- NSGs
+- App Service (when deployed)
+- Azure Arc–enabled servers

+Diagnostic settings provide visibility into:

+- Resource operations
+- Security events
+- Network traffic
+- Policy compliance

+Diagnostics are optional in this phase.

+---

+## 6. Activity Log Export

+Subscription‑level Activity Log export is implemented to provide:

+- Audit visibility
+- Administrative action tracking
+- Security‑relevant event history

+Activity logs can be sent to:

+- Log Analytics (when deployed)
+- Storage (future enhancement)
+- Event Hub (future enhancement)

+---

+## 7. NSG Flow Logs (Optional)

+NSG flow logs (v2) can be enabled for selected NSGs.

+### When enabled, they provide:

+- Network traffic visibility
+- Security analysis
+- Troubleshooting support

+Flow logs require:

+- A storage account
+- (Optional) Log Analytics for analytics and queries

+---

+## 8. Administrative Access Support

+Shared services include components that support secure administrative access:

+### Jump‑ACI
+- Ephemeral container for identity‑based ingress
+- No public inbound ports
+- Outbound‑only connectivity

+### Jumphost VM
+- Required for interactive administration
+- Located in the hub network
+- Accessed from Jump‑ACI
+- Currently uses a generic account with shared keys
+- Roadmap: named accounts with MFA

+These components ensure that administrative access is controlled, auditable, and isolated.

+---

+## 9. Extensibility

+The shared services layer is designed to expand as the environment grows.

 Future enhancements may include:

+- Azure Automation Account
+- Azure Sentinel / SIEM integration
-- Multiple Log Analytics workspaces for environment separation
+- Defender for Cloud
+- Additional private endpoints
+- Private DNS resolver
-- Centralised alerting and incident response workflows
+- Centralised logging via Event Hub
-- Integration with SIEM or SOC tooling
+- Certificate management in Key Vault
-- Additional automation and configuration management services
+- Backup and recovery services
+- Application Insights for workloads

-The current implementation provides a minimal but realistic foundation for enterprise shared services.
+The current implementation provides a secure, minimal foundation suitable for hybrid and cloud‑native workloads.